 If you don't want to read the whole guide, you can just read the sections that are most relevant to you.
 As far as possible, the information given in this guide applies throughout the UK.

-Please note: reference to the social services department in this guide includes the Health and Social Care Trusts in Northern Ireland.
+Any references to the social services department in this guide include the Health and Social Care Trusts in Northern Ireland.